Global Business (Spain)

 On transferring to the partner institution in Year Three, you will focus on international business and in Year Four, you have the opportunity to specialise in a variety of business areas.

-You’ll graduate with two qualifications—the BA in Global Business from DCU, and the Graduado Superior en Ciencias Empresariales Internacionales from the Universidad Pontificia Comillas (Spain).View the subjects currently taught on this course →
+You’ll graduate with two qualifications—the BA in Global Business from DCU, and the Graduado Superior en Ciencias Empresariales Internacionales from the Universidad Pontificia Comillas (Spain).View the current course structure →

 We have a unique and vibrant culture on our modern campus close to Dublin city centre.
 We provide state-of-the-art study facilities for all our courses and everything else you need for a healthy, fun and active student life.